AyaanZaveri/WeatherTailwind/README.md

-# Weather
+# WeatherTailwind

-Weather is a website that tells you the weather data using an API from OpenWeatherMap.
+WeatherTailwind is a website that tells you the weather data using an API from OpenWeatherMap.
+It is designed using [Tailwind CSS]('https://tailwindcss.com/')